securecloudnet/SecureCloud/contrib/debian/README.md

 Debian
 ====================
-This directory contains files used to package northernd/northern-qt for Debian-based Linux systems.
-If you compile northernd/northern-qt yourself, there are some useful files here.
+This directory contains files used to package securecloudd/securecloud-qt for Debian-based Linux systems.
+If you compile securecloudd/securecloud-qt yourself, there are some useful files here.

-## northern: URI support ##
+## securecloud: URI support ##

-northern-qt.desktop  (Gnome / Open Desktop)
+securecloud-qt.desktop  (Gnome / Open Desktop)
 To install:

-	sudo desktop-file-install northern-qt.desktop
+	sudo desktop-file-install securecloud-qt.desktop
 	sudo update-desktop-database

-If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your northernqt binary to `/usr/bin` and the `../../share/pixmaps/northern128.png` to `/usr/share/pixmaps`
+If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your securecloudqt binary to `/usr/bin` and the `../../share/pixmaps/securecloud128.png` to `/usr/share/pixmaps`

-northern-qt.protocol (KDE)
+securecloud-qt.protocol (KDE)